We have Answers

 Installed with clips, our composite decking offers a neat finish with no visible fixings, so it doesn’t require much drilling.
 Whenscrew fixing is employed, pre-drilling pilot holes are necessary in order to achieve neat fixings and avoid possible damage to joists and WPC products.

 Just standard woodworking tools would work fine with our composite product.
-These are what you usually need during installation: Cutting saw, electric drill, electric hammer, rubber hammer, level, tape measure.
+These are what you usually need during installation: A cutting saw, electric drill, electric hammer, rubber hammer, level, and tape measure.